Inheritance Act Claims

 • A parent excludes a child from their will.

-Request legal advice on an inheritance act claim
+Request legal advice on inheritance act claims

 Claim for reasonable provision

-The starting point under English and Welsh law is that a person is entitled to leave their estate to whomever they wish – the old adage that you can “leave it all to the cats’ home” generally being true – the law also recognises that in certain circumstances it may need to intervene.
-If this is the case, a person may be able to make a claim for reasonable provision from the deceased’s estate under the Inheritance (Provision for Family and Dependants) Act 1975.
+The starting point under English and Welsh law is that a person is entitled to leave their estate to whomever they wish – the old adage that you can "leave it all to the cats' home" generally being true – the law also recognises that, in certain circumstances, it may need to intervene.
+If this is the case, a person may be able to make a claim for reasonable provision from the deceased's estate under the Inheritance (Provision for Family and Dependants) Act 1975.

 What is a reasonable financial provision?